1C

 the main cost driver is removed: undocumented integration; handover between teams without archaeology

-1C server cluster for load and fault tolerance
+1C server cluster for load and redundancy

 stable operation with 150+ users and 24/7 uptime without performance degradation